jasonxoc/nerdfonts-tmux/README.rst

 I just open up the nerdfonts_ website and search for glyphs to style tmux windows and sessions

 These are my personalized scripts.
-I use macos, so all of the right_icons_macos.sh are tested using macos 10.14.4
+I use macos, so all of the right_icons_macos.sh are tested using macos 10.14.4 If you have a distro, add it in bin/right_icons_platform.sh and I'll merge it.

 Setup
 -----